 Ingredients

-- 1 head purple cabbage chopped into thin strips
+- 1 head red cabbage, large chopped into thin strips

 - Real Salt and pepper to taste